MZMurphy/MZMurphy/README.md

 ### 🚧 What I'm working on 🚧

 - Completing my BSc in Computer Science with a predicted First-Class Honours
+- Working as the only non-postgraduate teaching assistant for 'Operating Systems & Networking' module @ UoL
 - Finalising my dissertation project: **ddg** – a custom debugger for Unix systems written in C/C++
-- Deploying **automated AWS network infrastructure** using CDK as part of my Network Development Engineer internship at AWS
 - Continuing preparation for the **Cisco Certified Network Associate (CCNA)** certification

 ---

 ### ✅ Recent Projects & Wins ✅

+- **Only non-postgraduate teching assisant for OS&N module**

+- **AWS Internship** - 3-month Internship, IE

+<sub>Automated AWS network deployments with Python, TypeScript, CDK, and CloudFormation; troubleshot L2/L3 networking issues</sub>

 - 🧠 **HeapHeaver** -  C Project

 <sub>Created a custom memory integrity analysis tool for C on Unix.
 Leveraged Bash scripting and Docker for reproducible, secure builds—ideal for environments where tools like Valgrind aren’t available</sub>
-- 👩‍💻 **Software Developer Placement** - 12-month Internship
+- 👩‍💻 **Software Developer Placement** - 12-month Internship, UK

 <sub>Built Unix utilities using C, C++, and Bash.
 Worked heavily with Docker and VMware ESXi to streamline development and system testing in virtulised environments</sub>